rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vite-plugin-vue-preview](https://github.com/liting-yes/vite-plugin-vue-preview) - A Vite plugin for code preview, of course you can also use the component separately
 - [vue3-calendar-heatmap](https://github.com/razorness/vue3-calendar-heatmap) - A lightweight calendar heatmap Vue 3 component built on SVG
 - [vue3-code-block](https://github.com/webdevnerdstuff/vue3-code-block) - Vue 3 CodeBlock - Highlight your code with ease using this syntax highlighting component powered by PrismJS or Highlight.js
+- [v-image-magnifier](https://github.com/fchancel/v-image-magnifier) - A Vue 3 plugin that provides interactive image zoom functionality.
+Allow users to zoom in on an image by hovering over it, providing an enlarged view of the corresponding part of the image
+- [Everright-filter](https://github.com/Liberty-liu/Everright-filter) - A query builder component for Vue 3.
+Supports filtering of multiple data types, including string, number, dropdown, cascade, region, date, and time

 ## Tabs